codacy/docs/docs/account/managing-your-profile.md

 ## Deleting your account

-When you delete your account on Codacy, your profile and information about your personal repositories will be completely removed from Codacy.
+When you delete your account on Codacy:

+-   Your profile and information about your personal repositories will be completely removed from Codacy
+-   Codacy will [stop analyzing any repositories added to Codacy using your account](../faq/troubleshooting/why-did-codacy-stop-commenting-on-pull-requests.md)<!--NOTE See https://github.com/codacy/docs/pull/1354#discussion_r950190842 for more context -->

-To delete your account, click the button **Delete account** and confirm that you really want to proceed.
+To delete your account, click the button **Delete account** and confirm that you <span class="skip-vale">really</span> want to proceed.

 !!! note
     If you're the last organization owner of any of your organizations, you must either add someone else as an owner or [delete those organizations](../organizations/what-are-synced-organizations.md#deleting-an-organization) before you can delete your account.